Texas Heartbeat Act: Political reactions

 President Joe Biden criticized the act, describing it as "extreme" and saying it "blatantly violates the constitutional right established under Roe v.
-Wade".
-Senator Elizabeth Warren argued that it is time to "step up and codify Roe into federal law".
-Congressional candidate for the 28th district of Texas, Jessica Cisneros, also spoke out against the act, stating that the law puts women at risk and it has a disproportionate impact on women of color and low income women.
-She stated: "When laws that push access to reproductive health care out of reach take effect, it's always women of color and low-income communities that are most harmed.
-Others who have the resources and connections will always find a way to receive the care they need."
+Wade" — a right the Supreme Court eliminated less than a year later.
+Senator Elizabeth Warren argued that it was time to "step up and codify Roe into federal law".
+Congressional candidate Jessica Cisneros said the law disproportionately harmed women of color and low-income women who could not travel for care.

-Some Republicans, such as South Dakota governor Kristi Noem praised the act, while others (including 2021 Virginia gubernatorial candidate Glenn Youngkin and Senate minority leader Mitch McConnell) were more leery.
-Some other states, including Florida and Ohio, have introduced legislation with language that mimics the Texas law.
+Some Republicans, such as South Dakota governor Kristi Noem, praised the act, while others — including 2021 Virginia gubernatorial candidate Glenn Youngkin and Senate minority leader Mitch McConnell — were more cautious about it.
+Other states, including Florida and Ohio, introduced legislation with language mimicking the Texas law.
+Florida's own six-week ban, the Heartbeat Protection Act, was signed in April 2023 and took effect in May 2024.

 On December 11, 2021, a day after the Supreme Court effectively upheld enforcement of the law in Whole Woman's Health v.
-Jackson, Governor Gavin Newsom of California called for the state legislature to apply the legal framework from Texas' law to gun control, seeking a bill that would introduce a private right of action against manufacturers, distributors, and sellers of assault weapon or receiver blanks in the state.
+Jackson, Governor Gavin Newsom of California called for the state legislature to apply the legal framework from Texas's law to gun control, seeking a bill that would introduce a private right of action against manufacturers, distributors, and sellers of assault weapons or receiver blanks in the state.

-At the end of April 2022, the Connecticut General Assembly passed House Bill 5414, the Reproductive Freedom Defense Act, which allows anyone sued under the Texas law, or others like it, for performing or facilitating an abortion which took place at least in part in Connecticut to countersue in that state for the equivalent amount of damages, plus attorney's fees.
-It also prohibits the governor of Connecticut from extraditing any Connecticut resident to another state for performing an abortion legal in Connecticut, bars courts in the state from issuing subpoenas or any orders related to such enforcement in another state, and prohibits any state or law enforcement agency in Connecticut from cooperating with such investigations.
+At the end of April 2022, the Connecticut General Assembly passed House Bill 5414, the Reproductive Freedom Defense Act, which allows anyone sued under the Texas law, or others like it, for performing or facilitating an abortion that took place at least in part in Connecticut to countersue in that state for the equivalent amount of damages, plus attorney's fees.
+It also prohibits the governor of Connecticut from extraditing any Connecticut resident to another state for performing an abortion legal in Connecticut, bars courts in the state from issuing subpoenas related to such enforcement in another state, and prohibits any state or law enforcement agency in Connecticut from cooperating with such investigations.
+New York's own 2023 shield law, which became the subject of the Paxton–Carpenter dispute described above, works on a similar principle.

-In July 2022, California governor, Gavin Newsom signed Senate Bill 1327, which is modeled after the Texas law, but allows private citizens to sue a licensed firearms dealer who "sells, supplies, delivers, or gives possession or control of a firearm" to anyone under 21 years old.
-It allows citizens to sue for a minimum of $10,000 on each weapon involved, as well as attorney fees.
-Federal Judge Roger Benitez struck down part of the law related to costs and attorney's fees.
-In response, Governor Newsom agreed that the law he signed was unconstitutional.
+In July 2022, California Governor Gavin Newsom signed Senate Bill 1327, modeled after the Texas law, allowing private citizens to sue a licensed firearms dealer who "sells, supplies, delivers, or gives possession or control of a firearm" to anyone under 21 years old, for a minimum of $10,000 per weapon plus attorney fees.
+A federal judge struck down part of the law related to costs and attorney's fees in December 2022, and Governor Newsom called that ruling unconstitutional.
+Texas's own 2025 reuse of the SB 8 model for HB 7 confirmed that the "private bounty lawsuit" approach SB 8 pioneered has become a durable legislative tool used across the political spectrum and across policy areas well beyond abortion.